RaiyanJahangir/Deep-Learning-Project/README.md

 ### 3) We trained some traditional ML models and noted down the performances.
 ### 4) Next we trained some pre-trained deep learning models and noted their performances too.
 ### 5) Then we developed our frameworks taking the best 4 deep learning models as feature extractors and developing a stacked classifier with traditional ML models as base models and ensemble models as Meta-classifiers.

+# To run the codes
+### Upload all the codes in Kaggle and import the datasets given above.
+### Use Kaggle GPU P100 for the deep-learning and stacked classifier codes.
+### Run the codes in the numeric order of their names.